Solar power in Belgium: 2020

+In March 2022, a EUR 1.2 billion initiative was launched to increase renewable electricity production.
+This initiative funds solar photovoltaic (PV) installations at national railway stations, equipped with electric vehicle (EV) smart charging, and on federal buildings.
+It also supports the development of large-scale floating solar PV projects.
+To further encourage the use of solar PV, the initiative includes a reduction in the Value Added Tax (VAT) on solar PV panels to 6% for the years 2022 and 2023.
+Additionally, it streamlines the process for obtaining permits and licenses for onshore solar PV projects.

 OVAM, the public waste agency of the Flemish-speaking macro-region of Flanders, has created an online map of the region's 2,500 landfills.
 They cover a total surface area of more than 100 square kilometers.
 The agency said most of the sites are currently inactive.
 Only 2% of the region's waste is being brought to such locations.

 Solar PV market by segment

-Nearly 63% of solar power installed in Belgium in 2017 was for small systems of less than 10 kW, mostly residential rooftop Solar PV.
+In 2017, nearly 63% of solar power installed in Belgium consisted of small systems under 10 kW, mostly residential rooftop solar PV.
 Larger systems over 250 kW accounted for almost 20% of the total.